graniticio/granitic/doc/tutorial/001-fundamentals.md

 </pre>

 This means your application has started and is waiting.
-You can stop it with CTRL+C and will see output similar to
+You can stop it with <code>CTRL+C</code> and will see output similar to

 <pre>
 04/Jan/2017:14:43:11 Z INFO  grncInit Shutting down (system signal)